Cyprus business visa

 How much does a Cyprus business visa cost?

 The Category C and Category E permanent residence permits cost €500, including the applicant and members of their family (spouse and underage children).
-Registration at the Civil Registry and Migration Department (for the Aliens’ Registration Certificate, ARC), the fee is €70 per person.
+Registration at the Migration Department (for the Aliens' Registration Certificate, ARC) costs €70 per person.

 What is a business visitor visa for Cyprus?